thechenlab/Testis_Slide-seq/README.md

 ### Targeted_inSitu_RNA_Seq_Pipeline_Testis.m

     Perform image registration, peak calling, gene assignment and counting on image stacks from the targeted in situ RNA sequencing experiment.
+The Scripts folder       contain subsidiary code needed to run this pipeline.
+A bioformats java package (bioformats_package.jar) is also needed, and can be found here: